Talia2/HOL-TrafficManager/HOL.md

 > **Note:** When you first start Visual Studio, you must select one of the predefined settings collections.
 Every predefined collection is designed to match a particular development style and determines window layouts, editor behavior, IntelliSense code snippets, and dialog box options.
 The procedures in this lab describe the actions necessary to accomplish a given task in Visual Studio when using the **General Development Settings** collection.
 If you choose a different settings collection for your development environment, there may be differences in these procedures that you need to take into account.

+---

 <a name="GettingStarted"></a>
 ### Getting Started: Preparing and Publishing the Application ###

-During this hands-on lab, you will evaluate Windows Azure Traffic Manager by publishing a sample application to several hosted services.
+During this hands-on lab, you will evaluate Traffic Manager by publishing a sample application to several cloud services.
 Furthermore, to obtain meaningful results when testing the performance load balancing method, these services should ideally be located in different geographic regions.

 Before you begin, you need to configure the application to enable remote desktop.
-This will allow you to open a remote desktop session to each of your hosted services and test access to the application from other regions.
+This will allow you to open a remote desktop session to each of your cloud services and test access to the application from other regions.

-In this exercise, you publish the application to multiple hosted services in your Windows Azure subscription.
-For each hosted service, you configure the application with settings appropriate to its region, create a hosted service in the Windows Azure Management Portal, upload the remote desktop certificate, and then deploy the application.
+In this exercise, you publish the application to multiple cloud services in your Windows Azure subscription.
+For each cloud service, you configure the application with settings appropriate to its region, create a cloud service in the Windows Azure Management Portal, upload the remote desktop certificate, and then deploy the application.

 <a name="GettingStartedTask1"></a>
 #### Task 1 – Preparing for Deployment ####